enforcerh4/toobasicLFI/README.md

 You can control how deep will the software dive.
 Just remember that the deeper you're diving, less chances are to find what you're searching for.

+## How to use it ?

+Specify the target :

+The first input parameter will always be considered as the URL you want to test.

+Choose the recursion level :
+- r, -- recursion